RamVasuthevan/Personal-Website/website/_posts/2024-01-30-Python-Counter-Zeros.md

 > ```

-Or use encapsulate the values in a counter:
+Or use encapsulate the values in a Counter:

 > ```python
-> a = a - Counter([val])
+> a -= Counter([val])
 > ```

-The first seems unnecessarily complex in the second seems wasteful.
+The first seems unnecessarily complex and the second seems wasteful.
 I understand that we might not want to change the behavior of subtract to preserve backward compatibility, or preserve symmetry with the negative value case.

 There should be a Counter.remove(val) method with removes val from the Counter.
-If the value now zero, than the count should not exist.
-If the values doee not exist, then an error should be thrown.
+If the value now zero, the the key should be deleted:

+> ```python
+>  a = Counter([1, 2, 2])
+>  a.remove(1)
+>  print(a) # Counter({2: 2})
+> ```

+This makes it easier to use the Counter as a multiset, with the length of the Counter remaining the number of unique elements in the Counter.